 Gen-Z specifies a packet protocol.
 The protocol packets are transported across serial links that connect components.
 The Gen-Z protocol uses memory-semantic communications to move data between the components.

-Memory-semantic communications are extremely efficient and simple.
-Efficiency and simplicity are critical to delivering optimal performance and power consumption, which directly impact customer capital and operational costs.
+Memory-semantic communications minimize protocol overhead and transaction latency.
+The efficiency and simplicity of memory-semantic communications are critical to delivering optimal performance and power consumption, which directly impact customer capital (CapEx) and operational (OpEx) costs.

 To access data, the component and associated address ranges are advertised to the communicating components.
-Once advertised and mapped / configured into each communicating component’s address space, the components use memory-semantic communications to directly access each other’s data.
-Components use low-latency read and write operations to directly access up to 256 bytes of data request,and use a variety of advanced operations to move up to 232 bytes of data with minimal application or processor involvement.
+Once advertised and mapped and/or configured into each communicating component’s address space, the components use memory-semantic communications to directly access each other’s data.
+Components use low-latency read and write operations to directly access up to 256 bytes of data request and use a variety of advanced operations to move up to 232 bytes of data per transaction with minimal application or processor involvement.

 Gen-Z supports point-to-point, daisy-chain, mesh, and switch-based topologies.

 Gen-Z delivers maximum performance without sacrificing flexibility.
-This enables solutions scalability and flexibility in choice of:
+This enables solution scalability and flexibility in choice of:

 - Switch design and implementation.
 Gen-Z supports a wide range of switch radix, buffer capacities, virtual channels, etc. from small to rack-scale solutions.

-Gen-Z specifies a physical layer abstraction that enables it to support multiple physical layers without impacting the higher-level functional blocks.
-This enables faster deployment of new physical layers and signaling rates.
+Gen-Z specifies a physical layer abstraction that enables it to support multiple physical layers without impacting the higher-level functional blocks, enabling faster deployment of new physical layers and signaling rates.
 It also enables co-packaged solutions, discrete electrical solutions, and discrete optical solutions.

-Gen-Z supports the PCI Express Physical layer.
-This enables processors, accelerators and I/O components that currently support PCI Express to quickly and readily integrate Gen-Z functionality.
+Yes, this enables processors, accelerators and I/O components that currently support PCI Express to quickly and readily integrate Gen-Z functionality.
 Signaling rates from 2.5 GT/s to 32 GT/s can be supported.
+Learn more here.

 To reduce power consumption, complexity, and cost, Gen-Z optimizes the 802.3 electrical layer to support different loss budgets and topologies, e.g., multiple loss budgets for chip-to-chip within an enclosure and fabric-distance loss budgets to connect multiple enclosures.
 In low-loss solutions, up to 80% power and cost reductions can be achieved.